xlr91/Ade-Fem_MATLAB_NOT/README.md

 ### extractdata
 In order to read the data from the dat file properly, a custom function was defined.
 It converts the MATLAB data from the importdata function and returns the needed value, whether it is a number, string, or function.

+## Part 2: Matrix A
+### Introduction
+The Matrix A part uses the parameter data to create the sparse matrix A. It does this by calculating the local element matrix (see theory guide), and then assembling them into a single matrix.
+Due to the sparsity of the generated matrix, the matrix is stored as a sparse matrix consisting of sp.A, sp.IRN, sp.JCN.
+Details can be found in the sparse class description.
+### calAloc
+This is the bit that calculates the local matrix elements. a, b, c, and d are the obstacle parameters.
+The for loop logic goes like for all elements...
+    check if the element is an 'obstacle' element or not for all local node pairs...
+        for all quadrature points...
+            calculate the basis funtions and sum it all up It sequentially calculates the basis functions for each node pairs.
+Why the code does this can be found in the theory guide.
+An efficiency trick here used in this, compared to the original calAloc, was that the switch case was used, which allows the function to only evaluate the required basis functions.
+Furthermore, the bfdxf and bfdyf values are no longer stored in the BasFunc class but are instead stored within this function which increases efficiency.
+MATLAB now only needs to look inside this function instead of calling an external class, which takes time.

+### GlobalMap
+What global map does is it generates a 'map' of the domain.
+EXAMPLE HERE EYET YEET AND EXPLAIN SOMETHING SOMETHING SUPPORT.

+### bcond

+### assembly

+### lagmul

+## Part 3 Matrix RHS